News

 Our Buckinghamshire branch has recently undergone a rigorous inspection by the Care Quality Commission (CQC) for the first time and we are happy to report we have secured a well-deserved […]

 It also connects us to ourselves, linking to positive emotions, improving cognition, and stimulating memory – each crucial for people living with dementia.
-Studies indicate that music can trigger emotional […]
+Studies indicate that music can trigger […]

 The Social Care Conference 2023